rhaskia/cell-lang/syntax.md

 @diag(onals)
 @dir(ect)
-Some of these return array values, and must be summed using ```=[value]```
+Some of these return array values, and must be summed using ```=[value]``` Those of these that are arrays can accessed randomly by a ?

 # Counts
 `#[conditional]` returns the count of a conditional, eg: